s-nobakht/anomaly-detection-for-marketplaces/README.md

 | ![log-features, num-3](figures/features_figures/log/Feature_Number_5.png)   | ![log-features, num-3](figures/features_figures/log/Feature_Number_6.png)     |

 <div align="center">
-    Figure 2-6- Histogram of the properties defined by applying log conversion
+    <b>Figure 2-6- Histogram of the properties defined by applying log conversion</b>
 </div>

 Next, we try to convert the square root or the power of 0.5.
 The results are shown in Figure 2-7.
 As it turns out, using this converter has not been very useful.